AdWY21/allegro_QC/readme.md

 -   path/to/probe.bed file (designed probes)

 ## Output:
 -   stats for probe coverage, dropouts, and summary for probe ..
-SNP destances i.e. percentiles e.g. 25% of probes had a distance of ?bp to target SNPs, 50% had ?bp and 75% had .. etc
+SNP distances i.e. percentiles e.g. 25% of probes had a distance of ?bp to target SNPs, 50% had ?bp and 75% had .. etc
 -   exported histogram plots (.pdf) for SPE Forward and Reverse for the tested design (visual stats) - to quickly tell if the technology worked.

 ## how to use: